schemathesis/schemathesis/docs/extending.rst

 ``before_generate_*``
 ~~~~~~~~~~~~~~~~~~~~~

-This group of six hooks shares the same purpose - adjust data generation for specific request's part.
+This group of six hooks shares the same purpose - adjust data generation for specific request's part or the whole request.

 - ``before_generate_path_parameters``
 - ``before_generate_headers``